 Your web design can make or break your brand’s success.
 And your web design is more than just how it looks.
 The way your site functions and the ease of using it is also crucial.

-In fact, you only have 10 seconds to leave an impression with your audience.
+You only have 10 seconds to leave an impression on your audience.
 Otherwise, they’ll leave.

 In another study, you only have less than a second to make an impression and make visitors stay on your page.

 The reality is, that building trust online is harder because people are less likely to see the people who run the business.
 They’re already judging your brand the second they arrive on your site.
 So, without a doubt, your site design can have a huge impact on your conversion rates.